This video does not contain audio.

 Gompei's Gear bikes

-From power plant improvements to the reduction of greenhouse gas emissions to green alternatives for getting to, from, and around campus, WPI is committed to reducing our carbon footprint and achieving carbon neutrality.
+From power plant improvements to green transportation alternatives, WPI is working to reducing our carbon footprint and achieving carbon neutrality.

 WPI students global projects in Ghana